toolbuddy/LifeGamer-RTS-Render/README.md

 - Render all data but with mask, user can only see part of them
 - The color of block shows its environment
-- The color of block's border shows its belongs
+- The upper block color shows the belonger
-    - none, yours, others, limited
+    - none: no color
+    - yours: green
+    - others: red
-- User can using mouse to move mini map mask position
+- User can drag and drop to move mini map mask position
-    - moving speed and direction according to mouse position

-### Chat/Server Message Room
+### Room

-#### Chat Room

-- Showing message when getting data from server
+- Showing message/server message when getting data from server
 - Click enter or send button to transfer message to server

-#### Server Message Room

-- Showing server message when getting data from server
 - server message would save in server

 ### Menu

-Contains build, destory, move, and home button
+Contains build, move, and home button

 #### Build